-Essendon Football Club has today welcomed the Federal Opposition commitment of $4 million to support the second stage of development for the Bombers’ home base, The Hangar, if elected at the next Federal Election.
+The Essendon Football Club has today welcomed the Federal Opposition commitment of $4 million to support the second stage of development of the Bombers’ home base, The Hangar, if elected at the next Federal Election.

 Connected to the existing state-of-the-art club facilities, the Community, Education and Events Centre (CEEC) project is in direct partnership with the Australian Paralympic Committee (APC).

-Alongside APC Chairman Jock O’Callaghan and hallmark Paralympic athletes; Milly Tapper, Danni Di Toro and others, Essendon Chief Executive Xavier Campbell and senior coach John Worsfold, the Leader of the Opposition Hon Bill Shorten MP made the announcement at The Hangar on Tuesday morning.
+Alongside APC Chairman Jock O’Callaghan, hallmark Paralympic athletes Milly Tapper and Danni Di Toro, Essendon Chief Executive Xavier Campbell and senior coach John Worsfold, the Leader of the Opposition Hon Bill Shorten MP made the announcement at The Hangar on Tuesday morning.

 The development will also enhance education facilities for the delivery of programs for people of all abilities, local and remote Aboriginal and Torres Strait Islander people and multicultural communities.

-Leader of the Opposition Hon Bill Shorten MP congratulated the Australian Paralympic Committee and the Essendon Football Club for the strength of their partnership.
+Leader of the Opposition Hon Bill Shorten MP congratulated the APC and the Essendon Football Club for the strength of their partnership.

 “Australia’s Paralympians are among the best in the world and they deserve access to the world’s best facilities.”

-“Our relationship with the Essendon Football Club dates back more than decade.
-From the moment it was conceived, it’s been a game-changer for the APC and Paralympic sport in Australia.
+“Our relationship with the Essendon Football Club dates back more than a decade.
+From the moment it was conceived, it’s been a game changer for the APC and Paralympic sport in Australia.

 “The Australian Paralympic Committee and the Essendon Bombers are partners in every sense of the word.
 We come from different sporting worlds but our values, our culture, our respect for our people and our history are paramount in everything we do.